 Don’t worry, you won’t have to learn anything about mics because we have selected and reviewed the top ten microphones for streaming that you can currently get, just to make starting a streaming career easier for you.

 The prices of these hardware in this list vary greatly, so we are completely sure you will the one that fits your budget and your expectation as well.
 There are premium and budget ones as well because we know not everyone has loads of money when they start streaming.

 Feel free to browse around in the article, read the reviews and listen to the recordings.
 If you are looking for a certain product, just click on its name and it will take you right to the review.

 |Microphone Name||Connection Type||Polar Patterns||Price|

-I don’t want to spend a lot of time on the physical overview of the microphone because let’s be honest, they look very familiar.
-With the microphone comes a carrying case which is made out of leather and a lovely sticker from Rode that says ” I love RODE Microphones”.
+I don’t want to spend a lot of time on the physical overview of the Rode NT-USB because let’s be honest, they look very familiar.
+With the NT comes a carrying case which is made out of leather and a lovely sticker from Rode that says ” I love RODE”.

-The microphone itself stands on a rubber covered tripod stand, with a standard arm that lets you tilt the mic however you want it.
+The mic itself stands on a rubber covered tripod stand, with a standard arm that lets you tilt it however you want.
 There is also a removable pop filter included in the package, which is a nice addition.

-On the front of the microphone, there is a black grill that protects the condenser module.
+On the front, there is a black grill that protects the condenser module.
 The Rode NT-USB has a cardioid pickup pattern, which means it is best for personal or close up use.